Skip to content

 Since 2017 Cloetta has purchased sustainable and traceable shea butter from women cooperatives in Africa.

-close the income gap for cocoa farmers in Africa and will continue the
+Cloetta participated in a pilot initiative with Rainforest Alliance to close the income gap for cocoa farmers in Africa and will continue the collaboration on the Living Income Fund.

 Environmental and climate related risks